ygboucherk/prima-pool-server/docs/protocol/churn.md

 ## Known v0 gap: mid-request failure

-A cluster is **persistent until failure** (see [negotiation.md](negotiation.md#5-waitlist-and-cluster-formation)), so an active member that goes offline mid-request has **no defined recovery in v0**:
+A cluster is **dissolved when any member goes offline** (see [negotiation.md](negotiation.md#5-waitlist-and-cluster-formation)), so an active member that drops mid-request triggers dissolution:

-- The cluster is not auto-evicted or rebalanced (that's v1).
+- The whole cluster is returned to the waitlist; a request in flight may fail.
-- A request in flight when a member drops may fail; the client-side retry is the only safety net.
+- The client-side retry is the only safety net for the failed request.
-- The offline member is excluded from *new* assignments, but the cluster is not torn down.
+- Offline members rejoin on heartbeat; online members are immediately re-eligible.

 This is an accepted v0 limitation, deliberately deferred so negotiation v0 stays small.
-It is the first thing v1 must address (eviction + rebalance + mid-request failover).
+The first thing v1 must address is eviction + rebalance *without* full dissolution (see "Planned events").

 ## Design principles